 2. The Assembly of the Archangels, representing Monday.
 Then comes

-3. The Beheading of John the Forerunner, representing Tuesday.
+3. The Beheading of John the Forerunner, representing Tuesday (or John Baptizing, in some examples).
 Then

 4. The Annunciation, representing Wednesday.
 Moving down to the left side, we have